 - 1. Increase emphasis on IDSM elements.
 IDSM measures comprised a small portion of both recommendations and completed projects.
 PIs should encourage more demand side technology (EE, DG.
 DR. storage, etc.) opportunities while promoting the loading order in an attempt to develop more IDSM measures over time. - 2.
-Further education on IOU-driven demand-response programs will help expand participation.
+Further education on demand-response programs will help expand participation.
 The demand-response measures on the opportunity register typically focus on manual adjustments to equipment schedules to avoid peak charges. - 3.
 Incorporate further investigation into combined heat and power plants where possible and bring in specialists when necessary.
 Of the six sites with CHP plants, only three of the opportunity registers included recommendations focused on optimization of the existing equipment (either through operational or efficiency improvements). - 4.
-Establish a demand savings goal, independent of the electricity consumption goal, as part of the site energy-management plan.
+Establish a demand savings goal, independent of the electricity consumption goal, as part of the site energy-management plan. - 5.
+PAs and PIs should continue to collaborate through the SEM Best Practices Workgroup to discuss interpretations of IDSM, how it applies to participants, and how SEM can promote, value and implement IDSM in a meaningful way.